goravel/docs/ORM/getting-started.md

 #### Not Found Error

-When the requested item is not found, using the `First` method does not generate an error.
+When the requested item is not found, the `First` method does not generate an error.
 To generate an error, use the `FirstOrFail` method:

 ```go
 var user models.User